Corrosion Inhibitor Residuals

 Corrosion Inhibitor containing APQ's

-Quaternary alkyl pyridinium (APQ) salts used in corrosion inhibitors will excite in the UV and emit in the visible range.
-The LabBox and Open Platform System (OPS) in the fluorescence configuration provide corrosion inhibitor detection with the high accuracy of HPLC testing and better reproducibility than the chloroform extraction method.
+Quaternary pyridinium salts used in corrosion inhibitors will excite in the UV and emit in the visible range.
+Wilson’s instrumentation can be used to identify the presence and concentration of the intrinsically fluorescent corrosion inhibitors with a 1 ppm detection limit.
+The only sample prep necessary is filtration and dilution.
+Measurements can be taken to a nearby lab with the LabBox or Open Platform System (OPS).
+Fluorescence in regards to corrosion inhibitor detection provides the high accuracy of HPLC testing and better detection limits then the Chloroform Extraction method.

 • Accurate & Sensitive